pycommute.expression

 class pycommute.expression.Monomial

-Monomial: a product of algebra generators
+Monomial: A product of algebra generators

 __contains__(self: pycommute.expression.Monomial, arg0: pycommute.expression.Generator) bool